jmmorlesin/terraform-lambda-api-gateway/README.md

 Considerations
 --------------
-- S3 bucket to store the Terraform state file with versioning enabled to be sure we are able to rollback to a previous versions
+- S3 bucket to store the Terraform state file with versioning enabled to be sure we are able to rollback to a previous version
 - The connection between Terraform and AWS uses an AWS profile, there are more options to establish this connection.
 More details in [https://www.terraform.io/docs/providers/aws/index.html](https://www.terraform.io/docs/providers/aws/index.html)
 - The lambda function is using Node.js just to keep the proof of concept easier.
 - The lambda function always will be returning the same JSON with a different timestamp.